 The end result: my daughter prefers the glitter globes with Karo syrup rather than the Elmer’s glue.
 Maybe I need to add more water to the ones with glitter glue to make it more liquidy.
 However, both ways work just fine.

-If you make some glitter globes, we would love to see what you create…share it on our Facebook page or tag us on instagram @ucreateblog.
+If you make some glitter globes, I would love to see what you create…tag @ucreateblog on social media!